 “(Dave) is the ideal alumnus, and I am proud to have him as a friend and an advisor,” says Ravi Ramamurti, CEM’s director.
 “The seminar series has enriched the intellectual climate at the D’Amore-McKim School of Business and, among other things, has helped attract top scholars to the school.”

 Nardone first funded the series for five years back in 2015, but recently he decided to create a permanent series endowment so it could continue in perpetuity.
-The timely donation came after the government cancelled a program that would have funded the Center for two years.
+The timely donation came after the government canceled a program that would have funded the Center for two years.

 A prominent executive across borders, Nardone is the Vice Chairman of the Board and Executive Director of WHA Corporation PLC, which is Thailand’s leading developer of industrial estates, utilities, electric power, ready-built factories, logistics warehouses, and property solutions.
 He has held senior financial and manufacturing management positions across the computer industry while residing in the United States, Thailand, and Hong Kong.
 The Thai economy expert also served as a governor and VP of the American Chamber of Commerce in Thailand and currently serves on AMCHAM’s Automotive Council.